VKify/vkify-extension/README.en.md

 ### Clean feed & ad blocking

-- Block the left ad block
-- Block feed ads at the API level and, separately, via a DOM filter with its own keyword list
-- Block trackers and analytics: Yandex.Metrica, Google Analytics, Facebook Pixel and others
+- Block sidebar ad banners, trackers and analytics
+- Filter ads through the API in the feed, communities, profiles and search, including prefetched page data
+- A shared stop-word and exception list for API and optional DOM filtering: case-insensitive substring matching, with exceptions taking priority over stop words.
+Built-in API ad blocking remains independent of word exceptions
+- DOM filtering uses only user-defined words, is disabled by default and is excluded from the main protection button.
+Rule changes apply immediately to the page and new API responses; DOM filtering restores posts that no longer match
+- **Ads and recommendations by section** — nine independent controls: feed, games, market, calls, profile menu, messenger, music, communities and Yandex Browser in the left menu
+- Each control explains which blocks it hides.
+Communities covers “Similar communities” and its following element; music covers subscription banners, promotions and “Listen to each other”, without blocking spoken audio ads
+- All nine categories are hidden on installation and reset.
+Main protection and quick actions include their state; migrations and legacy backup imports preserve existing user choices
+- Recommendations, music promotions and Yandex Browser are managed in the Ads tab.
+Appearance profiles, presets and shared themes do not change these preferences
-- Block log with filters, pagination and a JSON snapshot for API blocks
+- A protection card with lifetime totals for blocked posts and trackers.
+A filterable, paginated log with JSON snapshots for API blocks

+For all v1.8.3 changes, including equalizer and feed right-column fixes, see the [release notes](.github/release-notes/v1.8.3.md).
+Chrome, Firefox and Opera archives and a signed Firefox XPI are available in the [GitHub Release](https://github.com/VKify/vkify-extension/releases/tag/v1.8.3).

 ### Hiding interface elements

 - Feed stories and the "people you may know" stories on profiles
 - The right column in the feed and on profile pages
 - The post composer and comments under posts
-- Recommendations, the "people you may know" carousel, the emoji status next to your name
+- The "people you may know" carousel, the emoji status next to your name
-- The promo block on profiles and ads in the music section
+- The promo block on profiles
 - Mini-chat, the back-to-top button
 - Menu items, counters and the "Settings" menu entry
 - Recent communities and recommended channels in the messenger